mlowicki/sanestack/README.md

 # sanestack
-Check if your dependencies are up to date
+Check if your dependencies are up to date.

 # Usage
 ```